15 helpful collaboration tools for remote (or flexible) teams

 Pretty much everyone uses Microsoft Office for some job or another.
 Why not integrate one more Windows app into the mix?

-Teams is one of the most popular team collaboration tools thanks to its compatibility with Microsoft’s Office apps and its own functional features.
-While the user interface may leave something to be desired, Teams makes it easy for managers and coworkers to communicate, share files, and keep working in real-time.
+Teams is a very popular collaboration tool.
+This is largely due to its compatibility with Microsoft Office apps and its own useful features.
+While the user interface has room for improvement, Teams makes it easy for managers and coworkers to communicate.
+In addition, it allows them to share files and work in real-time.

-On top of that, Teams provides calendar sharing and availability to keep scheduling conflicts from catching anyone by surprise.
-Their videoconferencing feature allows for recording, transcription, and user identification to make teamwork easier and keep later viewings from getting too confusing.
+In addition, Teams provides calendar sharing and availability to prevent scheduling conflicts from catching anyone by surprise.
+Their videoconferencing feature allows for recording, transcription, and user identification to make teamwork easier and prevent later viewings from becoming too confusing.

 Of course, it’s still Microsoft—they do things their own way.
 Sure, Teams might integrate well with Outlook, but those annoying formatting errors in Word can show up in all Microsoft apps.